Ever wondered why we never remember the first few years of our lives? Dr. Maria

 “The environment for the baby-child must be the world, the world that is around him, all of it!
 If the child is to acquire language, he must be among people who speak, otherwise he will not be able to do so; if he is to acquire any powers or faculties he must be among people who habitually use those powers and faculties.
 If the child is to take in customs and habits he must be constantly among people who themselves follow them.”The Absorbent Mind (p.
 148)

 When a child is in the sensitive period of language, for example, they should always be exposed to the speech of other people.
-Dr. Montessori encouraged parents to take their children with them when they hang out with friends, to expose them to language in its natural habitat.
+Dr.

 She explains how, when they are deeply interested in speech, children should be spoken to a lot of it.
-They should be actively listened to as well as they try to form their first sentences, which, according to Dr. Montessori, are very interesting and often hide more than they show.
+They should be actively listened to as well as they try to form their first sentences, which, according to Dr.

 During the second phase of development (3-6 years), the child’s environment should be equipped with enough worldly materials that the child can actively engage in with their hands.
 Toys work, but the child also needs to engage with things from the real world, things that personally compel them.
-This is the essence of the Montessori method.
+This is the essence of the

 “We provide motives of activity with objects built in proportion to their strength and body; and as we usually work at home or on the land, it is necessary that the children have their own home and their own land.
 Not only toys for children, but houses for them; not toys for children, but land for them with tools to carry out work on the land; not dolls for children, but other children and a social life in which the child is not just seated on a chair and has to be still while the teacher acts, but where he acts himself; an environment where he can act, talk, and find all the instruments necessary for intelligent, constructive activities.
 All these today substitute the toys of the past.”The Absorbent Mind (p 243-4)